 DOCUMENT POLICY DISCUSSION

-(5) 675117 ad acuses Cucumd cours
+(2) 67211 ad acream Cucread corres

 (a) Ground covers.
-Ground cover plants other than grasses must be at least
+Ground cover plants other than grasses must be at least four-inch pot size.

-ze.
 Areas planted in ground

--

-· · her than grass seed or sod d at a rate of at least one per
+her than grass seed or sod

+- d at a rate of at least one per

 12 inches on ce

 s.
 Shrubs shall be a minimum

-' '

-size of one gallon. (c) Trees.
+size of one gallo

+(c) Trees.
 Trees shall be a minimum of

 15 gallons in size with a one-inch diameter

 t (dbh).
 Specimen trees of

 ter box size are encouraged.

 ecimen tree with a 24-inch or

 · · shall be planted in the

 a of the front setback.
 Trees

-) shall be located a minimum
+- s) shall be located a minimum

-- water meters, gas meters
+water meters, gas meters

-and sewer later als; eight feet from any
+and sewer later rals; eight feet from any

 driveway, fire h ydrant, fire sprinkler, or

 standpole conn ection; and 15 feet from any

-curb return at a n intersection, utility pole,
+curb return at a an intersection, utility pole,

 or street light.

 Municipal Code Tree protection .
 Newly planted trees shall This standard would be detailed on

-Landscaping be supported w rith double stakes or guy the planting details of a landscape
+Landscaping be supported w vith double stakes or guy the planting details of a landscape

 9-5.708 (D) riers shall be required for any plan.

-tree placed witl hin ten feet of pavement.
+tree placed with hin ten feet of pavement.

 Municipal Code Multi-family 1.5 spaces per unit up to Based on units listed on the project

 9-5.1703.1: Off-Street residential 2 bedrooms; one space to cover sheet, 536 residential parking

-Parking Required lesidential be covered spaces are needed and 380 are
+Parking Required l be covered spaces are needed and 380 are

 2 spaces per unit = 3 being provided in garages.

 bedrooms; one space to

 be covered plus 1 space

 per 5 units for guest

 parking

 (Applies to all multi-family

 units)

-Municipal Code Tandem parking g may be permitted to satisfy The proposed tandem parking stalls
+Municipal Code Tandem parkin g may be permitted to satisfy The proposed tandem parking stalls

 9-5.1705.1 Tandem Parking the off-street p arking requirement in meet the required tandem parking

 accordance wit h the following standards.

 requirements:

 , , than two vehicles shall be

 placed one beh

-(B) Both spaces shall be assigned to a
+ces shall be assigned to a

-single dwelling unit or non-residential
+unit or non-residential

 establishment.

 parking to meet required

--residential uses may be
+residential uses may be

 used for employee parking; the maximum

-number of tandem parking spaces shall not exceed 50% of the total number of spaces.
+dem parking spaces shall not

-exceed 50% Of the total number of spaces.
+exceed 50% of the total number of spaces.